- Big. Regular. Little. How big is your coffee cup? How much coffee do you use?

 The reason the back of the can isn’t always a good method to go by is because brewing coffee is an art form that cannot be boxed in by generic instructions conjured up by the manufacturers.
 There are entirely too many variables in brewing coffee.

-For instance, how large is the pot to your coffee maker?
+For example, how large is the pot to your coffee maker?
 If you put 3 heaping scoops of ground coffee into the filter for a four cup coffee maker you should be just fine.
 Just make sure you are using tablespoon measurements.
 But try that in a larger ten cup maker and you’ll basically be drinking brown water.

 Want to get serious about your coffee skills?